Affinity and Anti-Affinity for VM Placement

 Pod Affinity

-Pod Affinity is a scheduling rule that co-locates a VM Pod and an existing Pod (or another VM Pod) with a specific label onto the same node.
+Pod Affinity is a scheduling rule that co-locates a VMs (or pods) with a specific labels onto the same node.

-This lab will illustrate the setup and function of Pod Affinity.
+This lab will demonstrate the setup and usage of Pod Affinity.

 Instructions